Home

 So in other words, you will hear more detail but not any more volume at a 24-bit vs a 8 bit-rate.

-This is because there are more "digital buckets" for the signal to be more accurately re-created.
+This is because there are more "digital buckets" for the signal to be more precisely assigned.

 My advice is to try it out for yourself and see if you can differentiate between the highest settings.